 Fort Necessity, Arizona

-The distinct whine of jet engines belonging to aircraft boring in from the west, growing louder and nearer with each passing second provided Cardosa with the answer to the question he’d been seeking all morning.
+The distinct whine of jet engines belonging to aircraft boring in from the west, growing louder and nearer with each passing second, provided Cardosa with the answer to the question he’d been seeking all morning.
 “It’s show time,” he shouted to Emerson who’d been seated on the floor of the satellite truck with her legs dangling out its open side door.

-Without having to hear another word, she grabbed the camera that had been sitting on the truck’s floor next to her, hoisted it up onto her shoulder and came to her feet.
+Without having to hear another word, she grabbed the camera that had been sitting on the truck’s floor next to her, hoisted it up onto her shoulder, and came to her feet.
 It took her but a moment to orient herself to the same sound that had alerted Cardosa.
 Spinning around until she was facing west, she caught sight of a cluster of black dots that were growing larger and nearer with each passing second.

-From the truck, she heard Cardosa call out.
-“We’re live,” both to her and Jennings who had suddenly appeared as if out of nowhere.
-Reaching into the truck, the young intern snatched the hand mike she’d left laying on Cardosa’s console and ran past Emersion until she was in front of her.
+From the truck, she heard Cardosa call out, “We’re live,” both to her and Jennings who had suddenly appeared as if out of nowhere.
+Reaching into the truck, the young intern snatched the hand mike she’d left on Cardosa’s console and ran past Emerson until she was in front of her.
 Executing a quick quarter turn that allowed her to be in the shot, but off to one side and in profile, Jennings thrust her arm skyward and began describing what she was seeing.

 WNN Offices, New York City